Self defense: when the problem occurs, it’s too late to understand

 - Regularly do sparring sessions (read How to do sparring)

-No one can excel in everything (mental aspects, strength, etc.) but we must, at the same time:
+Let’s be clear, no one can excel in everything (mental aspects, strength, etc.) but we must, at the same time:

 - Privilege what we are good at